Mass Write

 Command and Control actions allow users to adjust setpoints and variables on equipment to influence their operations.
 These actions can only be performed on writable points.
 You can access command and control functionality by clicking on a point ...

-• Navigating through Points
+• Points Module

 • Workflow Logic Blocks